RichardDooling/LegalPro/Chapter_7/Chapter_7.md

 In the course of representing a client a lawyer shall not knowingly:

-a. make a false statement of material fact or law to a third person;
-b. or fail to disclose a material fact to a third person when disclosure is necessary to avoid assisting a criminal or fraudulent act by a client, unless disclosure is prohibited by Rule 1.6.
+(a) make a false statement of material fact or law to a third person; (b) or fail to disclose a material fact to a third person when disclosure is necessary to avoid assisting a criminal or fraudulent act by a client, unless disclosure is prohibited by Rule 1.6.

 Comment [2] clarifies an exception to that rule’s prohibition on false statements, to wit: